lizru/customer-dash/README.md

 ## Customer dashboard
-A basic customer dashboard to quickly display key metrics online through Streamlit.
+A basic customer dashboard to quickly display recent key metrics of a business online through Streamlit, designed for CSV data.
+Includes two synthetically generated datasets created for drafts, each with their own demographics.

 ### Files:
 **sample.py**